Radial Forearm Tissue Transfer

 Contraindications

 The most important contraindication for harvesting a radial forearm flap is related to the vascular supply of the hand.
 The deep and superficial palmar arches, arising from the radial and ulnar arteries respectively, normally anastomose to provide the blood supply to the hand and digits.
-A small number of individuals have a superficial arch that does not join with the deep arch; these patients are at risk of ischemia of the first finger and thumb if the radial artery is sacrificed.
+A small number of individuals have a superficial arch that does not join with the deep arch; if the radial artery is sacrificed, these patients are at risk of ischemia of the first finger and thumb, an unacceptable morbidity for this procedure.

-An Allen test should be performed preoperatively to assess ulnar collateral flow in the thenar region (see the image below).
+An Allen test should be performed preoperatively in all patients to assess ulnar collateral flow in the thenar region (see the image below).
 This is performed by manually occluding both the radial and ulnar arteries simultaneously.
-The patient clenches his/her hand causing the palm to blanch and then opens it to a relaxed position.
+The patient clenches his/her hand, causing the palm to blanch, and then opens it to a relaxed position.
 If the fingers are extended straight out, they may blanch from overextension, which may lead to a false-positive result.

-Another relative contraindication to a radial forearm flap is a history of surgery of the ipsilateral hand.
-If operative reports can be obtained and the vascular supply to the hand was not disrupted, the flap can be considered.
-Presence of an ipsilateral arteriovenous (AV) shunt in a patient with persistent renal failure is an absolute contraindication to a forearm flap; the presence of a contralateral AV shunt is a relative contraindication to surgery.
+Another relative contraindication to a radial forearm flap is a history of surgery on the ipsilateral hand.
+If operative reports can be obtained and the vascular supply to the hand is found to have not been disrupted, the flap can be considered.
+The presence of an ipsilateral arteriovenous (AV) shunt in a patient with persistent renal failure is an absolute contraindication to a forearm flap; the presence of a contralateral AV shunt is a relative contraindication to surgery.